 The Company's principal business, conducted through its operating segments, is the underwriting of reinsurance and insurance in the U.S., Bermuda and international markets.
-The Company had gross written premiums, in 2013, of \$5.2 billion with approximately 76% representing reinsurance and 24% representing insurance.
-Shareholders' equity at December 31, 2013 was \$7.0 billion.
+The Company had gross written premiums, in 2014, of \$5.7 billion with approximately 79% representing reinsurance and 21% representing insurance.
+Shareholders' equity at December 31, 2014 was \$7.5 billion.
 The Company underwrites reinsurance both through brokers and directly with ceding companies, giving it the flexibility to pursue business based on the ceding company's preferred reinsurance purchasing method.
 The Company underwrites insurance principally through general agent relationships, brokers and surplus lines brokers.
 Group's active operating subsidiaries, excluding Mt.
 Logan Re and Mt.
 McKinley Insurance Company ("Mt.
 McKinley"), which is in run-off, are each rated A+ ("Superior") by A.M.
 Best Company ("A.M.
-Best"), a leading provider of insurer ratings that assigns financial strength ratings to insurance companies based on their ability to policyholders.
+Best"), a leading provider of insurer ratings that assigns financial strength ratings to insurance companies based on their ability to meet their obligations to policyholders.